coutableN/node-chat/README.md

 ## Auth

 Go to **/node-chat-login** and log with a correct user/password to get **/node-chat-admin**.
 Users are specified in the node-chat/users file and can be added in the admin panel.

 ## Files

-### banned-addresses [file] :
+### banned-addresses [file] :(#banned-addresses)

 Always edit this file from /node-chat-admin
 Or restart the node server after.

 banned-addresses stores all @IP that are banned from the chat server the syntax is the following :

 @ip1
 @ip2

 ### users [file] :

-	users is a file where all admin are registered with this syntax :
+users is a file where all admins are registered with this syntax :

 name1 password1
 name2 password2

+When creating an admin from the admin panel, name must be less than 10 chars and password more than 4.
+But you can do what you want in the users file.

+Exemple : "   "/n (three space and a new line) will allow you to login without user name or password. **DON'T DO THIS IN PRODUCTION OR ANYONE CAN ACCESS THE ADMIN PANEL**

 ### log [file] :

 type :	INFO_CONN -- datetime -- client @IP
 type :	NEW_MSG -- datetime -- client @IP -- client pseudo -- client message
 type :	ADMIN_MSG -- datetime -- admin pseudo -- admin message
 type :	ADMIN_BAN -- datetime -- @IP banned

-	/!\ admin name is auto set by authentication but can be changed by the admin, this is the only case where you can see an admin pseudo that is not registered in the [users] file in your logs. /!\
+admin name is auto set by authentication but **can be changed by the admin**, this is the only case where you can see an admin pseudo that is not registered in the [users] file in your logs.

 Made in France by Nicolas Coutable coutable.n@hotmail.fr